prathimacode-hub/Ezy-Parking/README.md

 <h2>✨Hall Of Fame</h2>

-Special thanks goes to the Mentee for a choice to make an impact
+Special thanks goes to all of the mentees who made a choice to make an impact

 <table>
   <tr>